Baydnn/telemetry-pipeline/README.md

 # Telemetry CSV Analyzer

 Reads a telemetry CSV and generates a Markdown report with speed statistics, warnings, and threshold breach timestamps.
+It uses docker to containerize the entire program for easy usage, and uploads the logs to an AWS S3 bucket via Github actions.

 ## CSV format